SovnSkyrim/QWEST/README.md

   - Max Number of Dungeon Spawns: 5
   - Allow Spawning at Player: Disabled
   - Disable Surface Spawns: Enabled
-  - Enable after you choose a start and interracted with the bed.
-Very next step basically.
+  - Enable after you made your character and left the room you were in to do your character.

 ## How to start playing